 No handbook can contain policies for every possible eventuality.
 Any action that would create an environment contrary to University Academy and its mission is not acceptable.
 If the action creates an environment in which learning is not the primary focus, disciplinary action will result.
 University Academy expects its students to use "common sense" in making decisions about their behavior choices.
 Discipline is progressive based on the number of violations.
-University Academy has the authority to change/adjust procedures as necessary to follow CDC guidelines during the COVID-19 pandemic.
+University Academy has the authority to change/adjust procedures as necessary to follow CDC guidelines.